Aidenseo3180/blog-web-application/README.md

 ## About

-A blog web application that allows users with different access levels to make changes to the blog.
+A blog web application that allows users with different access levels to make changes to the blog
-Used Microsoft SQL for the local database.
-ASP.NET Core 7.0, C#, and HTML-related skillsets were used.
+Used Microsoft SQL for the local database
+ASP.NET Core 7.0, C#, and HTML-related skillsets were used

 ## Overview